Mobile working at Stafford Borough Council

 As a result of the success of the mobile worker launch within Streetscene the Council is now looking for other areas of its operation that might benefit from both the mobile worker and public-facing elements of the service and the decision has been made to roll out the Customer Self-Service and Digital Access module through the whole Council.

-Spencer Cooper and Phil Bates, key drivers of the project from within Stafford Borough Council, won its annual innovation award for their work in adopting My Council Services Mobile Worker.
+The project team within Stafford Borough Council won its annual innovation award for their work in adopting My Council Services Mobile Worker.

 Summary of key benefits